 The positive focus of your group and the experience of your children’s dietitian will of course be key to your success.

-But if solving fussy eating is a top priority for you today, then learn more about my small group coaching programme called End Mealtime Battles and book your place today.
+But if solving fussy eating is a top priority for you today, then learn more about my 1-2-1 coaching programme called Fussy Eating Solutions and book your place today.
 Note that the programme only runs two or three times a year.

 Share this article